symfony/symfony-docs/components/http_kernel.rst

     Symfony but customization is the key here.
 By implementing the ``ValueResolverInterface`` yourself and passing this to the ``ArgumentResolver``, you can extend this functionality.

-    .. versionadded:: 6.2

-        The ``ValueResolverInterface`` was introduced in Symfony 6.2.
-Prior to 6.2, you had to use the
-        :class:`Symfony\\Component\\HttpKernel\\Controller\\ArgumentValueResolverInterface`,
-        which defines different methods.

 .. _component-http-kernel-calling-controller: